vapor/docs/4.0/docs/authentication.md

 ## Composition

 Multiple authenticators can be composed (combined together) to create more complex endpoint authentication.
 Since an authenticator middleware will not reject the request if authentication fails, more than one of these middleware can be chained together.
-Authenticators can composed in two key ways.
+Authenticators can be composed in two key ways.

 ### Composing Methods